NearNodeFlash/NearNodeFlash.github.io/docs/guides/directive-breakdown/readme.md

   ...
 ```

 * `colocation` specifies how two or more allocations influence the location of each other.
 The colocation constraint has two fields, `type` and `key`.
-Currently, the only value for `type` is `exlusive`. `key` can be any value.
+Currently, the only value for `type` is `exclusive`. `key` can be any value.
 This constraint means that the allocations from an allocation set with the colocation constraint can't be placed on an NNF node with another allocation whose allocation set has a colocation constraint with the same key.
 Allocations from allocation sets with colocation constraints with different keys or allocation sets without the colocation constraint are okay to put on the same NNF node.
 ```yaml
 constraints:
   colocation: